aticu/pre/README.md

    |       expected 1 argument
 ```

-This error means that one or more preconditions were
-[`assure`d](https://docs.rs/pre/0.1.0/pre/attr.assure.html) for a function that does not
+This error means that one or more preconditions were [`assure`d] for a function that does
-have any preconditions.
+not have any preconditions.

 To fix this error, either [add the `assure`d preconditions as preconditions to the
-function](https://docs.rs/pre/0.1.0/pre/attr.pre.html) or remove the `assure` attribute,
-if you added it in error.
+function][`pre` attribute] or remove the `assure` attribute, if you added it in error.

 ## Background